2023 Solar Incentives Guide for Fort Drum, NY - Tax Credits & Rebates

 - Interconnection Incentive: up to 75% of the costs exceeding $5,000

 - Project Enhancement Incentives: Available for Black Start Capability, Hydrogen Sulfide reduction, design for accepting food waste and others

 Federal Residential Renewable Energy Tax Credit

-- Rebates: Solar rebates may be offered by your local utility company, or by your county or state.
-These rebates are essentially partial refunds that are applied after you pay for a solar system and before tax credits are calculated.
+- Rebates: Solar rebates can be provided by your local utility company, or by your state or county.
+These rebates are essentially partial refunds that are applied after you purchase a solar system and before tax credits are calculated.

 Federal Solar Incentives

-The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as renaming it to the Clean Energy Credit).
-The Clean Energy Credit is valid until 2035.
-Any solar installation project that is completed between January 1, 2022 and December 31, 2032 may qualify for a 30% tax credit; this amount will decrease slightly each year until the end of the current program.
-Starting in 2023, it will also be easier to obtain credits for energy storage systems under this new program.
+The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as renaming it to the Clean Energy Credit).
+The new Clean Energy Credit extends until 2035.
+You can now apply for a 30% credit for solar systems installed between January 1, 2022 and December 31, 2032.
+This new credit will then see a slight annual decrease until it expires.
+Starting in 2023, the expansion to the program will also make credits for energy storage systems even easier to claim.

 State & Local Solar Incentives